vaibhavsharmawits/onest-sandbox/README.md

 # Steps to Start in Development Mode
 This mock server uses Node/TS along with TurboRepo to manage the monorepo.
 It requires Docker and Docker Compose to be present on the workstation.
 In development mode, the mock server can be started by following:
 1. `npm i --force` to install the dependencies.
 Run this at the project root.
-2. `docker compose up db redis -d` to start the databases in detached mode.
+2. `docker compose up redis -d` to start the databases in detached mode.
 3. `git submodule update --init` to initiate and update the submodules.
 4. `npm run dev` to finally start up the server.